-Marcia is presenting Language Matters: How To Speak Sex-Positivity So That People Listen and Relationship Models for the 21st Century.
-Find Marcia on Facebook and Twitter.
+Marcia is presenting Language Matters: How to Speak Sex-Positivity So That People Listen.
+Find Marcia on Twitter and Facebook.

 Metis Black founded and built Tantus Inc., a sex toy manufacturing company that has helped change the profile of sexuality products.
 She has used Tantus to mainstream silicone products and educate the industry on material safety and sexuality.